ljarasius/ausnog-2025/pages/tac.md

 Me: ...

 <!--
-That would be too easy.
+One can only dream.
 We wait for a few days, and then TAC come back with this gem.

 "Our MX side's BFD is single hop, Fortigate bfd is multi hop."
 They also have the MultiHop data as well as the Seamless and Unknown data below it highlighted.